 The Rongai route is the least crowded route on Kilimanjaro because of the long journey to the gate where your climb begins.
 It retains a sense of unspoilt wilderness and offers a different perspective on Kilimanjaro.
 As there are fewer people, this also gives you the best chance of viewing wildlife.
 The fauna is quite different on these Northern slopes, you will see juniper and olive trees.
 You don’t miss out on the Lobelias and the Giant Groundsels tho as you will see these on your route down.

-Although the journey to the trailhead from Arusha is much longer it passes through a rural Chagga heartland allowing you to see village life.
-If you are short on time it is also people to complete this trail in 6 days but, this does not allow you as much time for acclimatisation.
+Although the journey to the trail head from Arusha is much longer it passes through a rural Chagga heartland allowing you to see village life.
+If you are short on time it is also people to complete this trail in 6 days but, this does not allow you as much time for acclimatization.

 Other routes that you may come across include:

-Very rarely used by western trekking parties as this is a tough slog straight up the mountain and unless you are already acclimatised it is a non-starter.
+Very rarely used by western trekking parties as this is a tough slog straight up the mountain and unless you are already acclimatized it is a non-starter.

 The most challenging and potentially most dangerous this is a great route for the more experienced mountaineer looking for a challenge.
 Branching off from the Machame, Lemosho and Umbwe routes at Lava Tower Camp it ascents to the crater via a breach in the crater wall.
 It is a steep and challenging ascent and climbers have been killed by rockfall in the past.
 Crampons and iceaxe will probably be required and you should choose a highly reputable trekking agency.

 You will of course find numerous variations on the number of days taken to complete each route and other variations such as summit camps or slightly different camp sites.
-The general rule is to try and maximise the time you have available for acclimatisation.
+The general rule is to try and maximize the time you have available for acclimatization.